Dr. Harold Leavitt biography, theory and books

 His view and thoughts about management psychology were worldwide demanded.
 It was for this reason also not rare that he traveled around the world to provide presentations and share his findings.

 Harold Leavitt was married twice in his life.
 His first wife was Gloria R. Leavitt, who died in 1985.
 In 1987, Harold married Jean Lipman-Blumen, also a well-known professor of organizational behavior.
-They remained married until Harold Leavitt died.
+They remained married until his death.
 Harold has three children and nine grandchildren.

-He died in December 2007 at the age of 85.
+Harold Leavitt died in December 2007 at the age of 85.
 A memorial service was held in February 2008 at Stanford Memorial Church.
-Many people around the globe gathered to honor Harold Leavitt.
-He was honored for his contributions to the field of management psychology, but moreover, Harold Leavitt was admired for his personality and how he helped and treated others.
-He and his family received a lot of support from the public.
+Many people around the globe gathered to honor Leavitt.
+He was honored for his contributions to the field of management psychology, but moreover, he was admired for his personality and how he helped and treated others.
+Harold Leavitt and his family received a lot of support from the public.

 Harold Leavitt quotes